Commitment and room for ideas

 Since his own studies of physics, Dr. Hanrieder has kept close ties to the Max Planck Society.
 After working for a global technology company, he got to know the positive impact of targeted investing in high-tech companies in the US and later built up the midmarket technology business in Europe for an international investment group.
 Returning to his home country a few years ago, he is increasingly devoting his time to accompany innovative technology companies: “The Max Planck Society, like no other institution, offers great variety and excellence in basic research.
 The insights gained are the most important raw material for innovation and prosperity.
 Making a modest contribution to the success of outstanding junior researchers is the purpose of the Hanrieder Foundation for Excellence. “

-Dr. Gross and his wife have followed the work of Max Planck Society for many years.
-Their commitment is honored by the establishment of their own foundation within the Max Planck Foundation.
+Dr. Gross and his wife Irmgard were associated with the Max Planck Society for many years.
+With the establishment of her own foundation within the Max Planck Foundation Irmgard Gross fulfilled the dream of her late husband, thus ensuring the continued appreciation and lasting effect of his commitment.

-The Dr. Gerhard und Irmgard Gross-Stiftung supports excellent projects of the Max Planck Society in medical research, particularly on the function, disease and therapy of eyes and other organs as well as in ornithology.
-In addition, they also promote the the humanities and social sciences within the Max Planck Society, particularly in the Greater Rhine-Main area.
+The Dr. Gerhard und Irmgard Gross-Stiftung supports excellent projects of the Max Planck Society in medical-physiological research, especially relating to the function, disease and therapy of eyes and other organs, as well as ornithology.
+In addition, the Foundation promotes research in the Human Sciences Section of the Max Planck Society, especially in the Rhine-Main area.

 Stefan Gasz from Salzgitter-Bad founded the “Stiftung Jugendbildung Familie Gasz” at the beginning of 2012 – in memory of his wife Ivana, who died in 2008, as well as his mother Theresia Gasz.
 The foundation, set up in the spirit of Ivana Gasz, is intended to provide educational opportunities for young people from economically and/or socially disadvantaged family backgrounds who are willing and able to perform.
 It should also increase their potential for the benefit of society.
 In 2018, the foundation (now the “Familienstiftung Gasz”) was transferred to the MPF and expanded to include the support of excellent science and research.